 - Mix the buttermilk and whole grain flour, and allow to ferment at room temperature for 4-12 hours.

 - Mix in all the remaining ingredients until a smooth and sticky batter is formed.

 - Heat a frying pan on medium heat.

 - Divide the batter into 4 or 6 balls (depending on the size you want).

 - Coat your hands in starch, and make a small pile of starch (about ¼ cup) on a plate.
 Take one of the balls of batter, quickly coat it in starch and put it into the frying pan.
 Then carefully use your fingers (or the back of a spatula) to spread the ball out in the pan so that it is only about ¼" or 1 cm thick.

 - Cook until browning, then flip to cook the other side.
 This should only take about 2-3 minutes per side.
-However, you don't want to cook it too fast or it won't cook through.
+If it's cooking faster than that, then turn down the burner as you want the dough to cook through.

 - Serve straight up or with butter.

--I used GF oat flour, but you could use rice, buckwheat or whatever flour you prefer.
+-I use GF oat flour, but you could use rice, buckwheat or whatever gluten free flour you prefer.